 Since 2010 Christine has been contributing numerous stories to magazines and newspapers, blogs and books including one of Austria’s leading nature magazines, UNIVERSUM Magazin, national parks and scientific institutions (e.g. Vetmeduni Vienna).
 Past stories she has worked on involve the rediscovery of the European Wildcat in Austria, the last wild Mountain Reindeer of Europe or the reintroduction of the Arabian Oryx in Oman.

-Over the past years Christine has develoved a work focus on the Florida Everglades, the return of the big predators to Central Europe (Project „Leben am Limit“) and city wildlife (Project „Wiener Wildnis“) and together with her partner Marc Graf she has spent countless hours on working with DSLR camera-trapping systems, producing high-res wideangle images particularly of big predator species in Central Europe (Brown bear, Eurasian lynx) and in the USA (Florida panther).
+Over the past years Christine has developed a work focus on the Florida Everglades, the return of the big predators to Central Europe (Project „Leben am Limit“) as well as city wildlife (Project „Wiener Wildnis“) and together with her partner Marc Graf she has spent countless hours on working with DSLR camera-trapping systems, producing high-res wideangle images particularly of big predator species in Central Europe (Brown bear, Eurasian lynx) and in the USA (Florida panther).

-She has produced a series of image trailers and films for Austrian national parks and nature conservation institutions (e.g. Wiener Umweltanwaltschaft) constitute a major aspect of her work.
+Furthermore, the production of image trailers and films e.g. for Austrian national parks and nature conservation institutions (e.g. Wiener Umweltanwaltschaft) constitute a major aspect of her work.

 Her core competence is the combination of all communication tools.
 She offers and produces multimedia-packages dedicated to nature promotion for divers clients.
 This involves photo and film coverage of a particular nature topic (including timelapse, tracking shots via camera dolly, underwater), resulting in blog and magazine articles as well as trailers and films that can be used for web, tv, hdav-presentations etc.

 For many projects Christine cooperates with her partner Marc Graf, who is a professional photographer and filmmaker himself.